 - Important if you live in a studio or if your fridge is in an open living area.

 - A well-maintained refrigerator lasts 10 to 15 years.
-Clean the seals and defrost regularly to optimize its lifespan.
+Clean the seals and defrost regularly to optimise its lifespan.
+When the time comes, ask yourself whether to repair or replace your fridge.

 - Leave at least 5 cm of space between the back of your fridge and the wall for proper ventilation.